orbitmines/archive/projects/PENDING (2027?+); Operation System.md

 Once the project is mature enough and it has some better understanding of firmware/hardware complexities, it will be able to turn its eye to operating systems and become a replacement for existing solutions.

-In such a way that there will be no boundary between the game and the operating system.
+This should be done in such a way that there will be no boundary between the game and the operating system.

-Similarly,
+Similarly, this is just a placeholder for now for discussions at some point.

 ---